kiranbakale/AMI-Readme/docs/environment_advanced.md

 Providing custom config for components deployed via Omnibus is done as follows:

 1. Create a [gitlab.rb](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template) template file in the correct format with the specific custom settings you wish to apply.
-1. By default the Toolkit looks for [Jinja2 template files](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) in the [environment's](environment_configure.md#2-setup-the-environments-inventory-and-config) `files/gitlab_configs` folder path.
+1. By default, the Toolkit looks for [Jinja2 template files](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html) in the [environment's](environment_configure.md#2-set-up-the-environments-inventory-and-config) `files/gitlab_configs` folder path.
 E.G. `ansible/environments/<env_name>/files/gitlab_configs/<component>.rb.j2`.
 Save your file in this location with the same name.
     - Files should be saved in Ansible template format - `.j2`.
     - If you wish to store your file in a different location or use a different name the full path that Ansible should use can be set via a variable for each different component e.g. `<component>_custom_config_file`.
     - Available component options: `consul`, `postgres`, `pgbouncer`, `redis`, `redis_cache`, `redis_persistent`, `praefect_postgres`, `praefect`, `gitaly`, `gitlab_rails`, `sidekiq` and `monitor`.